Read more

 About the author

-Tyson D. King-Meadows is Retired Full Professor from the Department of Political Science at the University of Maryland Baltimore County and is Former Dean of the College of Liberal Arts and Former Full Professor of Political Science at the University of Massachusetts Boston.
+Tyson D. King-Meadows Tyson D. King-Meadows is a Professor in the Department of Political Science and Dean of the College of Liberal Arts at Norfolk State University.

 Shahara’Tova V. Dente is Associate Professor of English & Women’s Studies and Graduate Director of Women’s Leadership in the Department of Languages, Literature and Philosophy at the Mississippi University for Women.